Vectorized/closedsea/README.md

 ## Features

-- Modifiers can be toggled on or off efficiently.
+- Modifiers can be toggled on / off efficiently.

 - Gas optimized.
 Saves 1500+ gas on transfers.